Discover student finance

 It’s quick and easy to apply online – it only takes around 30 minutes to apply with your:

-If you decide not to go to uni or college this year, you can cancel your application online, so don’t wait to apply!
+If you decide not to go to uni or college this year, you can cancel your application online, so apply as soon as you can when applications open!

 Who can get student finance

-You should be eligible for funding from Student Finance Wales if:
+You should be able to get funding from Student Finance Wales if:

-- you do not already have a higher education qualification
+• you don't already have a higher education qualification

 What’s available